fossxo/fossxo-gdd/source/technical-design/prototype.rst

         - Basic loading of resources
         - Unknown

-Amethyst, ggez, and Piston are all built on a similar collection of core Rust libraries that handel things such as graphics, keyboard and mouse support, and audio.
+Amethyst, ggez, and Piston are all built on top of a similar collection of underlying Rust libraries that handel things such as graphics, keyboard and mouse support, and audio.
 However, the engines different in the API and abstractions created around these libraries.

 ------
 Piston